seanbaxter/circle/new-circle/README.md

 1. [`[no_user_defined_ctors]`](#no_user_defined_ctors) - [Carbon does not support C++ constructors.](https://github.com/carbon-language/carbon-lang/tree/trunk/docs/design#class-functions-and-factory-functions)
 1. [`[no_virtual_inheritance]`](#no_virtual_inheritance) - [Carbon does not support virtual inheritance.](https://github.com/carbon-language/carbon-lang/blob/trunk/docs/design/classes.md#virtual-base-classes)

 This is not an exhaustive catalog of differences between Carbon's capabilities and C++'s.
-However, the feature pragma design allows a C++ toolchain to very quickly transform to accommodate design ideas as they roll out.
+However, the feature directive design allows a C++ toolchain to very quickly transform to accommodate design ideas as they roll out.

 ## Pragma.feature philosophy